 Established in 1948 under the name of the Art Museum of the Romanian People's Republic, the museum has changed its official title several times and has moved from one wing to another, but still retaining its vocation as an important representative of the Romanian culture.
 Even though the permanent exhibition was closed for a decade (1990-2000) after the events of December 1989, the museum offered many temporary exhibitions to the public.
-To the permanent galleries were added, in 2013, the historical spaces of the former Royal Palace (Throne Room, Stairs of Voievozilor, Royal Dining Room).
+Three permanent galleries were added, in 2013, to the historical spaces of the former Royal Palace (Throne Room, Stairs of Voievozilor, Royal Dining Room).

 The permanent exhibition of the museum is a solid landmark for all those interested in Romanian culture.
 Usually, cultural circuits in Bucharest start with a visit to the Old Romanian Art Gallery and the Modern Romanian Art Gallery, both of which offer the broadest overview of the Romanian culture.